Although we have been scuba diving in Mexico several times, all our diving had been done off of Cozumel.

 So off we were to our next adventure of scuba diving in Mexico.
 We didn't know what to expect but we were pleasantly surprised.

 Not to mention the surprise of the strength of the currents during our diving, much more than drift diving in Cozumel.
 OK, on with the details of our latest Mexico scuba diving vacation.

-As I mentioned above, we stayed at the Barcelo Maya at the Maya Beach Hotel.
+As I mentioned above, we stayed at the Barcelo Maya at the Maya Beach Hotel for this trip.
 This resort is comprised of 5 different hotels next to each other on their own strip of beach.

 You can use the facilities, bars, grills, buffets at any of the hotels (you pay extra for sit-down meals at 3 of the other hotels).
 Needless to say, the place was huge.